-So if you’re a parent or guardian who has already enrolled your toddler or child in extracurricular swim lessons, well done – you’re getting your child off to a really good start of being safe in the water.
+If you’re a parent or guardian who has already enrolled your toddler or child in extracurricular swim lessons, well done – you’re getting your child off to a really good start of being safe in the water.

 In England there are two major organisations that provide a nationally recognised and reputable swimming badge and certificate scheme:

-At Blue Wave Swim School, we follow the Swim England national teaching plan for teaching swimming and so we offer Swim England Swimming certificates and badges.
+We follow the Swim England national teaching plan for teaching swimming and so we offer Swim England Swimming certificates and badges.

 This is how the system works: